andergisomon/efb2073_report/content/posts/Hardware/index.md

 | {{< figure src="images/receiver.jpg" width="300" class="center" >}} | {{< figure src="images/transmitter.jpg" width="300" class="center" >}} |

-The ESP-NOW protocol requires that two ESP32C3, one to act as a transmitter and another as a receiver.
-Each board was was connected to their out-of-the-box antennae to increase SNR.
+The ESP-NOW protocol requires two ESP32C3 boards, one to act as a transmitter and another as a receiver.
+Each board was connected to their out-of-the-box antennae to increase SNR.

-The transmitter is wired to accept input from 3 switches, each button when pressed would toggle the associated pins on the receiver sides.
+The transmitter is wired to accept input from 3 switches.
+Each button when pressed would toggle the associated pins on the receiver sides.

 The receiver is wired to 3 LEDs and when data is received from the transmitter, it would toggle the associated pins either from (HIGH to LOW) or (LOW to HIGH).
 The 3 LEDS, are just to indicate switching.

-In the indoor farm application, one of the receiver output pins are wired to a buzzer.
+In the indoor farm application, one of the receiver output pins is wired to a buzzer.
 All output pins were then wired to the signal side of a relay board.